 It really is that simple.
 If you’re interested in trying Ibotta, then register and let us know how it goes!
 I have really just scratched the surface in this post.
 There are other great features as well, like the ability to earn more with tiered bonuses and the option to form “teams” with your Facebook friends.
 So I’m sure you’ll find lots to do and experiment with.

 Why I Use Ibotta with the Blue Cash Preferred®

 One more thing worth mentioning.
 Yes, Ibotta is a great tool.
 It saves time vs sifting through coupons and inventing some sort of triple stack scheme that only saves $.50 or less.
 But maybe the biggest change I’ve made to my grocery shopping is the habit of always using the Blue Cash Preferred® Card from American Express.

 This card earns six percent back on grocery purchases, and that’s actually a very significant savings over time, especially when I don’t have to give it any thought and it’s always on auto pilot.
-There’s also a signup bonus and some other perks:
+There’s also a generous limited-time offer welcome offer and some other perks (terms apply):

-- Three percent back at US gas stations.
+- Earn three percent back at US gas stations

 All in all, this has been a go-to card for me in recent years.
 And I think it can make a ton of sense for many people, especially if you’re currently using a 1 or 2% cash back card, which is pretty measly in comparison.

 Maybe some of you have used Ibotta before.
 If so, I hope you’ll share some tips with the rest of us.
 If you haven’t used it, give it a try and let us know what you think!